-The default management process of Clearstream has been implemented to mitigate the risks arising from the default (as defined in 2.2) of a Clearstream customer and enables Clearstream to avoid and/or minimise losses related to a customer default.
-As such, the non-defaulting customers of Clearstream also benefit from the default management process as its purpose is to manage a customer default in a prudent and orderly manner, limiting disruptions to the market and avoiding changes to the normal settlement practices of non-defaulting Clearstream customers.
+The default management process of Clearstream Banking S.A. and Clearstream Banking AG (hereafter “Clearstream”) has been implemented to mitigate the risks arising from the default of a Clearstream customer and enables Clearstream to avoid and minimise losses related to a customer default.
+The non-defaulting customers of Clearstream also benefit from the default management process as its purpose is to manage a customer default in a prudent and orderly manner, limiting disruptions to the market and avoiding changes to the normal settlement practices of non-defaulting Clearstream customers.

 The default management process of Clearstream has been implemented in accordance with the Principle 13 CPSS-IOSCO and CSD-Regulation and can be summarised as follows: